-Rosanna Davison appeared on the Late Late Show last week and opened up about her surrogacy journey.
+Rosanna Davison’s Surrogacy Journey was a roller coaster and she appeared on the Late Late Show last week to open up about it all.

 Rosanna and her husband Wes welcomed their baby girl Sophia back in November.
 However before becoming parents through surrogacy, they had a major battle with fertility for years.
 Rosanna revealed that she had suffered 14 miscarriages.

 When they first started trying she got pregnant quite quickly.
 “I had my eight week scan booked, I told my family at five weeks, and everyone was just thrilled for us, and then, kind of abruptly and quite painfully at six and a half weeks it all came crashing to an end and I had a miscarriage”

 “I was told by the doctor it was probably due to genetic anomaly with the embryo and to try again.
 Tried again, got pregnant quickly again.
 Same thing happened again around six-and-a-half weeks, we lost the baby again to a miscarriage.”